kavispires/tda/README.md

-# TD Timers
+# TD Assistant

-Run timers for TD games live.
+Run timers and scoring for TD games live.